Carrot-Transform Quick Start Guide

 Installation

-Carrot-Transform is available on PyPI, so you can install it with:
+Carrot-Transform is available on PyPi, so you can install it with:

 pip install carrot-transformIf you are working with the source code, refer to the Development Notes